MagnusEldrup/magnuseldrup.github.io/index.md

 <div style="clear: both;"></div>

 Hi there.
 I am a PhD student at the University of Copenhagen with the Development Economics Research Group (DERG).
 With my research I attempt to help build a deeper understanding of issues of taxation in developing countries, especially as it pertains to the interplay between the formal and the informal sector.
 Before embarking on my PhD I completed the Msc. in Economics for Development at the University of Oxford and an MA. in Economics from the University of Copenhagen.

-I work on public and development economics, with a focus on taxation, enforcement, and the interaction between formal and informal sectors.

 ## Job Market Paper